Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Semi-integral points

-The set $\sU(\sO_v)$ is compact for any non-archimedean place $v$, as is $(\sX,\sD)^*(\sO_v)$ by \cite[Rem.~3.5]{PSTVA} (the Darmon case follows in the same way as the Campana case), while $U(K_v)$ is locally compact.
-Thus our definition of adelic space still enjoys the property of being locally compact.
+The sets $\sU(\sO_v)$ and $\sD_{\alpha, \fin}(\sO_v)$ are compact for any non-archimedean place $v$, as is $(\sX,\sD)^*(\sO_v)$ by \cite[Rem.~3.5]{PSTVA} (the Darmon case follows in the same way as the Campana case), while $U(K_v)$ and $D_{\alpha, \fin}(K_v)$ are locally compact and Hausdorff, thus our definition of adelic space still enjoys the property of being locally compact.

 Note that the inclusion of sets